 1. Speaking in tongues in Acts 2:1-13 refers to speaking in other human languages understood by other humans.

 I believe John Stott in his commentary was right to say that this passage in Acts is how we ought to interpret other passages in the Bible that refer to speaking in tongues.
-Acts 2:1-13 gives us the clearest picture of what ‘speaking in tongues’ looks like when it is happening.
+Acts 2:1-13 gives us the clearest picture of what ‘speaking in tongues’ looks like when it is actually happening.
 If we see speaking in tongues today, it will look like this.
 But, as other cessationists argue, this is not something we see today.

-Miraculously speaking about Jesus Christ in foreign languages one does not know was a sign that God the Holy Spirit gave at unique moments in Early Church to validate and confirm the reality of the gospel.
-As the gospel spread to new people groups, we see at times God bring about this experience (Acts 10:44-48; 19:6).
+Miraculously speaking about Jesus Christ in foreign languages one does not know was a sign that God the Holy Spirit gave at unique moments in the Early Church to validate and confirm the reality of the gospel.
+As the gospel spread to new people groups, we see at times God bring about this supernatural experience (Acts 10:44-48; 19:6).

 As Stott and others note, today when we send out missionaries to foreign countries, we enroll them in intensive language learning programs, so that they can speak and communicate the gospel in foreign languages—we do not rely on those who are able to speak in tongues, because we don’t see that happening today as we saw it in in the Bible.